nicolabs/nicolabs.net/about.md

 You can **contact me** at [mastodon.social/{{ site.author.mastodon.username }}]({{ site.author.mastodon.instance }}/{{ site.author.mastodon.username }}) or [twitter.com/{{ site.author.twitter }}](https://twitter.com/{{ site.author.twitter }}) or leave a comment right below.

-You can **contact me more securely** from there : [keybase.io/encrypt#nicolabs](https://keybase.io/encrypt#nicolabs).
+You can **contact me more privately** from [keybase.io/encrypt#nicolabs](https://keybase.io/encrypt#nicolabs) or by using [my PGP key](assets/about/nicobo.gpgpubkey.asc) with your favorite tool.
-From this page you can encrypt messages using my PGP key.

-I've published assertions on [keybase.io/nicolabs](https://keybase.io/nicolabs) so you can verify those identities.
+I've published assertions on [keybase.io/nicolabs](https://keybase.io/nicolabs) so you can verify the identities above.